berzz26/Flapocolypse/README.md

 ## Quick Start (Play the Game)

-1. Download the latest release from the [Releases](https://github.com/berzz26/SDL_C/releases/V-1.0) page
+1. Download the latest release from the [Releases](https://github.com/berzz26/SDL_C/releases) page
 2. Extract the ZIP file
-3. Run `build/main.exe`
+3. Run `flapocolypse.exe`

 ## Building from Source(run/view the code in your local system)